Neither chicken stock nor corn starch required, Chinese egg drop soup with tomato is a tasty, heathy dish that you can make in 10 minutes.

-It’s very simply to produce this egg drop soup with tomato.
+It’s very simple to produce this egg drop soup with tomatoes.
 In terms of seasoning, you only need three basic ingredients: salt, ground white pepper & sesame oil.
 To give this dish an extra umami taste (鲜味), I like frying a little papery dried shrimp (虾皮) in the beginning.
-You may skip this if it’s not available .
+You may skip this if it’s not available.

 Right before serving, I garnish the soup with chopped coriander.
 This adds another layer of subtle flavour and colour to the dish.
 Please feel free to improvise if you don’t have coriander at hand (or it’s not your preferred herb).
 Chive, dill, parsley or mint are all good.